aiplanethub/getting-started-with-deep-learning/fundamentals-of-deep-learning-and-neural-networks/247-Setting Up TensorFlow.md

 ##### Source: Sato et al. 2017.

-If you wish to know more about TPUs, you can read this article: https://cloud.google.com/tpu
+If you wish to know more about TPUs, you can read this article: https://cloud.google.com/tpu.

 ### Why GPU and TPU?
 CPUs can be used to train the model where data is relatively small.
-GPUs were introduced as CPUs were slower when dealing with data that required huge computations.
+GPUs were introduced as CPUs were slower when dealing with data that required massive computations.

-In a nutshell, GPUs and TPUs are used for reducing the computation time to efficiently train a deep learning model when large datasets need to be processed.
+In a nutshell, GPUs and TPUs reduce the computation time to efficiently train a deep learning model when large datasets need to be processed.

-### What GPU Packages are required for DL?
+### GPU Packages for Deep Learning
 For performing Deep Learning operations, 2 GPU Packages are configured while installing TensorFlow.
 These are:
 1. CUDA: CUDA is NVIDIA's language/API for programming on the graphics card.
-It is one of the easiest ways to write really high-performance programs run on the GPU.
+It is one of the easiest ways to write high-performance programs run on the GPU.
 You can accelerate deep learning and other compute-intensive apps by taking advantage of CUDA and the parallel processing power of GPUs.
 2. cuDNN: The NVIDIA CUDA Deep Neural Network library (cuDNN) is a GPU-accelerated library for deep neural networks.
 It is built using CUDA and provides GPU accelerated functionality and highly tuned implementations for common operations in deep neural nets.
 Deep learning researchers and framework developers worldwide rely on cuDNN for high-performance GPU acceleration.
 It allows them to focus on training neural networks and developing software applications rather than spending time on low-level GPU performance tuning.

 ## Setting up TensorFlow
 * Option 1: Google Colab.
-This is a virtual environment that doesn't need any installation on your device (besides the Google Chrome browser).  \
+Colab is a virtual environment that doesn't need any installation on your device (besides the Google Chrome browser).  \
 You just need to go to the following URL: http://colab.research.google.com/ and configure your environment to run Deep Learning models.
 * Option 2: Installing Tensorflow on your device